TypeDB 3.0 is live! Get started for free.

 After database setup is complete, we proceed with querying our database with different types of queries in the queries() function:

-private static void queries(TypeDBDriver driver, String dbName) {
+private static void queries(Driver driver, String dbName) throws TypeDBDriverException {

-System.out.println("Request 1 of 6: Fetch all users as JSON objects with full names and emails");
+System.out.println("Request 1 of 6: Fetch all users as JSON objects with emails and phone numbers");

 List<JSON> users = fetchAllUsers(driver, dbName);